Menu

 Hydration is the foundation, but diet controls what is in the urine.

-- Prefer fruits and vegetables over processed carbohydrates.
-A diet closer to the DASH pattern is associated with roughly 40-50% lower stone risk.
+• Prefer fruits and vegetables over processed carbohydrates.
+A diet closer to the DASH pattern is associated with a substantially lower risk of forming stones.

 When to Go to the ER